Need Help? Give us a call.

 Setup is fast with QuickBooks Payroll.
 You can get started and run your first payroll within one hour.
 Subsequent payrolls just take five minutes to run on average.
 You can pay employees sooner with free same-day direct deposit as long as you run the payroll by 7 a.m.
 Pacific Time.
 Thanks to the mobile app, you can run payroll on time no matter where you are located.

-Pricing starts at $35 per month plus $4 per employee or contractor.
-They’re currently running a promotion for 50% off the monthly subscription for the first three months.
-If you’re willing to forego the discount, you can try one month free before purchase.
+Pricing starts at $45 per month plus $4 per employee or contractor.
+They’re currently running a promotion for 70% off the monthly subscription for the first three months.
 Be cautious if you pay employees in more than one state, as each additional state costs $12 per month.

 Square is another payroll software that’s ideal for small businesses.
 Similar to QuickBooks and Gusto, Square Payroll also offers a range of time-saving payroll features.
 You can run unlimited payrolls each month, pay employees and contractors, offer benefits, track employee hours, and run payroll from anywhere with a mobile device.
 Employees can access payroll information themselves with their own online account.